Symmetry and Evolution in Quantum Gravity: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Hans Westman, Henrique Gomes, Edward Anderson, and Julian Barbour for comments on the draft and Igor Khavkine for useful discussions.
+We would like to thank Edward Anderson, Julian Barbour, Brian Pitts, Henrique Gomes, Tom Pashby, Hans Westman and Ken Wharton for comments on the draft, and Igor Khavkine for useful discussions.
 SG would like to acknowledge support from and NSERC PDF grant, for travel support from Renate Loll, and for the hospitality of Utrecht and Radboud Universities.
 KT would like to acknowledge support of the Alexander von Humboldt foundation through a Humboldt Professorship.